openstack-archive/cookbook-openstack-telemetry/README.md

 Description
 ===========

 Installs the OpenStack Metering service **Ceilometer** as part of the OpenStack reference deployment Chef for OpenStack.
-The http://github.com/mattray/chef-openstack-repo contains documentation for using this cookbook in the context of a full OpenStack deployment.
 Ceilometer is currently installed from packages.

 https://wiki.openstack.org/wiki/Ceilometer